21-Red-code/Chat-App/README.md

 ## How to use this app

 - Download and install the code (see Installation for instruction).
-- Install Expo globally npm install --global expo-cli.
+- Install Expo globally : npm install --global expo-cli.
 - To start the app, run expo start or npm start.
 - To run the app on a device, install an emulator or expo go on your smartphone
+- With Android Studio in combination with the above steps

 ## Attribution